Get Practical Leadership Tips and Insights

 Mow the Lawn

 The first to speak seems right, until someone comes forward and cross-examines.
-Proverbs 18:17 There is a principle taught by some business and financial coaches.
-The principle goes something like this: Forsake any work activity you can pay someone else to do that costs less per hour than your wage.
-If you make $50 an hour and pay someone $25 an hour to mow your lawn, you’re smart because you just netted $25 assuming you earned $50 during that hour.
+Proverbs 18:17 There is a principle taught by some business and financial coaches The principle goes something like this: Forsake any work activity you can pay someone else to do that costs less per hour than your wage.
+For example, if you make $50 an hour and pay someone $25 an hour to mow your lawn, you’re smart because you just netted $25—assuming you earned $50 during that hour.
 Using this logic, if you mowed the lawn yourself, you would lose $25.
-The coaching goes on repeating this principle anywhere and everywhere you can.
-Do what you do best and pay others to do what they do as long as it costs less than your earnings for the same effort.
-Sounds aristocratic and smart.
+Furthermore, the coaching continues by encouraging the repetition of this principle anywhere and everywhere you can.
+In other words, do what you do best and pay others to do what they do, as long as it costs less than your earnings for the same effort.
+On the surface, it sounds aristocratic and smart.
 But is it?
-My concern is not if you SCALE every inch out of your life so

 Read More »